...All the Marbles: Shooting

-Second unit photography began 5 November 1980.
-Principal photography took place from 14 November to 24 February 1981 on location in Youngstown and Akron, Ohio; Chicago; Las Vegas; Reno; and Los Angeles.
+Second unit photography began November 5, 1980.
+Principal photography took place from November 14 to February 24, 1981, on location in Youngstown and Akron, Ohio; Chicago; Las Vegas; Reno; and Los Angeles.
 The last 19 days were just filming wrestling.

 The film was produced by Aldrich's son William.
 His daughter Adell was second unit director, and his son Kelly was transportation supervisor.
 "This is not a very trustworthy town," said Aldrich.
 "So when you do business, why not keep it in your own family?"

 Frederick later recalled filming the finale in Reno with 2,500 extras.
 "They didn't quite know what we would be doing, and when the match started, they began screaming, and it was incredible.
 I forgot we were filming; it became real to me.
 I didn't hurt anybody, or hit them incorrectly, but I started really wanting to win.
 It was just like being back onstage.
 You hear the applause, and you think, 'Oh, good.
 I did well.'"

 Aldrich said "I hope this is going to be a fun picture, not a Big Knife, but then I thought Emperor of the North Pole was a fun picture, but nobody saw it, so maybe I was wrong.
 I'm not so sure what a fun picture is anymore, just as I no longer know what fun is, at least in this town.
 There's no working class any more in the industry.
 Every grip owns two or three apartments.
 It's just a job now for everybody.
 They leave the set, go to the bank, and then go home.
 No fun anymore.
 Let's hope this one will be."

 Laurene Landon was upset when Robert Aldrich told her and Vicki Frederick there was going to be a nude scene.
 "We figured out a way that we could get away with not showing our breasts.
 When we were wrestling, we kept covering our breasts with the mud, or wrestling in the mud at the other girls to cover our breasts.
 We thought we got away with it.
 Well, we got a call from Aldrich the next morning in a rage.
 He was very angry that we didn't show our breasts.
 In addition to that, they struck the mud wrestling set the night before.
 He said 'I know what you two tricksters are up to.
 We're building the set all over again because of you two.'
 We had to go in there again and wrestle and show our breasts so to speak.
 I was mortified; I was so ashamed and embarrassed," Landon said.

 Reception

 United Artists reportedly spent $7 million to promote the film.

 "I'm 63 and I've had hits every 10 years, and I just hope I can function long enough to have one in the 90s," said Aldrich.

-MGM were so confident in the film that two days before the release it announced it would make a sequel, titled California Dolls Go to Japan.
+MGM was so confident in the film that two days before the release it announced it would make a sequel, titled California Dolls Go to Japan.